 Everyone it seems wants to see the prehistoric paintings in the cave of Font de Gaume.
-And with good reason – these paintings are some of the finest examples of European Ice Age, and are arguably the best still open to the public in France.
-Not only is entry to the cave greatly restricted, there is also great demand.
+And with good reason – these paintings are some of the finest examples of European Ice Age art, and are arguably the best still open to the public in France.
+Besides this great demand, entry to the cave greatly restricted for conservation reasons.
 Getting tickets for Font de Gaume then is not as simple as walking up to a ticket office and buying them.
-After years of visiting the cave and following a recent discussion with the manager, here I outline exactly how you get your Font de Gaume tickets.
+After years of visiting the cave and following discussions with the manager of the ticket office in Les Eyzies, here I outline exactly how to get your Font de Gaume tickets, either in advance or on the day.

 Given my mission in putting together this website, providing accurate information about visiting archaeology sites, I use the time standing in queues chatting to others around me to learn of tips I can share with readers.
 While queueing for tickets for my most recent visit to Font de Gaume and Les Combarelles, I was quite surprised to hear very different accounts of what you have to do to get tickets for these two caves.
 Some people still think one person can stand in line to get tickets for each person in their group wishing to get into the cave.
 Others were told to be at the ticket office around 7 am to stand a chance of getting tickets when the ticket office opens at 8 am.